Summer 2022 Edition

 Even the seemingly simple process of moving the fulfillment of Daniel 7:13 forward only 33 years has gigantic reverberations that bring surprising new things into view.

-In regard to Revelation 20, Amillennialists are telling us that this symbol represents the Inter-Advent period, or, in other words, the time-span between the Ascension of Christ until his Second Coming.
-But this does not appear to be the case when Revelation 20:4 makes it crystal clear that this period that started, not at the Cross, the Ascension or Pentecost, but after the madness and mayhem of the Sea Beast, the Land Beast and the issuance of the damning image, mark, name and number (Revelation 13:15:18 cf. 14:9-12 and 20:4).
+In regard to Revelation 20, Amillennialists are telling us that this symbol represents the Inter-Advent period, or, in other words, the time span between the Ascension of Christ until his Second Coming.
+But this does not appear to be the case when Revelation 20:4 makes it crystal clear that this period started, not at the Cross, the Ascension, or Pentecost, but after the madness and mayhem of the Sea Beast, the Land Beast, and the issuance of the damning image, mark, name, and number (Revelation 13:15:18 cf. 14:9-12 and 20:4).

 Hence, Revelation 20:1-4 is erroneously taught to reach back to the Ascension of Christ when in reality it only reaches no earlier than the aftermath of the Destruction of Jerusalem in A.D.70 (Revelation 19:1-4 cf. 19:19-20).